zhangmozhi/iternorm/README.md

 # Iterative Normalization for Cross-Lingual Word Embeddings

-This repository contains implementation of the Iterative Normalization method described in the our ACL 2019 paper:
+This repository implements the Iterative Normalization method from our ACL 2019 paper:

 Mozhi Zhang, Keyulu Xu, Ken-ichi Kawarabayashi, Stefanie Jegelka, Jordan Boyd-Graber. [_Are Girls Neko or Shōjo?
 Cross-Lingual Alignment of Non-Isomorphic Embeddings with Iterative Normalization_](https://arxiv.org/abs/1906.01622).